These resources focus on helping students with the close reading skill of determining importance in informational texts.

 This is another free resource for teachers from The Curriculum Corner.

 The collection includes ideas for introduction, mini-lessons, modeling and practice.

 One important reading strategy for our students is determining importance.
 Students today have access to information but often struggle with pulling out the most important parts of the text.

-We have developed these resources as a means for you to give your primary students a preliminary understanding and some guided practice with this important strategy.
+We have developed these close reading resources to help you give your primary students a start in understanding this skill.
+They will also receive some guided practice with this important strategy.

 You will find the download for all the resources described below at the bottom of the post in LARGE BOLD text.

 Introduction to Determining Importance – We suggest you start simply by asking students to think about their daily lives.
 Guide a discussion about the items they come into contact with each day and have them write their ideas on Post-It notes.
 Gather students and let them know that you will be categorizing their ideas into two groups – needs and wants.
 Start by discussing what they wrote and placing the Post-Its on a board in two groups.
 Next, rename the groups “important to life” and “not important, but nice” and then facilitate the discussion further by talking moving the Post-Its again if necessary.
 Talk about the specifics of why some things are important (or necessary) in our lives, while other things are nice, but not necessities.

 Determining Importance Practice – To give your students further practice with understanding how to determine importance, we have provided four pages that give students the opportunity to think about given topics and figure out what is needed for that topic.
 You can discuss these as a class or place students in groups for discussion and then have the groups present their thoughts.